opensearch-project/documentation-website/_clients/index.md

 * **Rust**
   * [OpenSearch Rust client]({{site.url}}{{site.baseurl}}/clients/rust/)

-All clients are compatible with any version of OpenSearch.
-However, major versions of OpenSearch introduce breaking changes that require careful upgrades of the clients.
-For example, while clients 2.0.0 work against the latest OpenSearch 1.x, certain deprecated features removed in OpenSearch 2.0 have also been removed from the clients.
 For a client compatibility matrix, see the COMPATIBILITY.md file in the client's repository.
 {: .note}

 The OpenSearch Java high-level REST client will be deprecated starting with OpenSearch version 3.0.0 and will be removed in a future release.
 We recommend switching to the [Java client]({{site.url}}{{site.baseurl}}/clients/java/) instead.